22 Fun and Festive Alternative Christmas Trees

 Adorn your tabletop with a shimmering tree of jewelry.
 Cover a green foam cone with glitter spray paint; let dry.
 Glue strands of costume pearls around cone for garland, and pin brooches for tree ornaments.
 If using clip-on earrings, remove clips with pliers before attaching to tree.
 Glue a large brooch to the top of the cone as a tree topper.
 Stand your tree on a candlestick to show it off on your table or mantle.
 This is what Christmas looked like the year you were born.

 A veggie-bedecked Christmas tree looks beautiful on a buffet table, and it’s a real conversation starter.
 Designer Kari Black in Port Ludlow, Washington, says guests will relish the chance to snack smartly during the holidays.
 To make it, glue together styrofoam cake rounds and attach a styrofoam cone on top.
 Wrap the form in cheesecloth dyed with green food coloring.
 Attach kale leaves with toothpicks, then add veggie trims: radish roses, carrot slice curls, pepper rings, zucchini rounds, turnip snowflakes, and more!
-Try more recipes with a Christmas tree shape.
+Try these Christmas tree-shaped recipes.

 Shiny ball ornaments don’t have to trim the tree—they can be the tree!
 This one hangs in a frame with a 10- by 13-inch opening.
 For each row of the tree, lay a wire piece horizontally across the back of the opening.
 Use a staple gun to tack one wire end to the frame, string on ornaments and staple the other end.
 Secure the staples with a mallet and bend the wire ends over the staples Add a bow as the tree topper.
 Learn how to make the best-ever gift basket for a crafter.